rrra/www/content/radios/_index.md

 ### SuperLINK

-[SuperLINK]({{< relref "/radios/superlink.md" >}}) is an Amateur Radio repeater linking system which links together 2 meter repeaters located along Interstate 94 from the Western Border of North Dakota, through Minnesota, and into Wisconsin.
-It also has links extending north to Winnipeg, Canada.
+SuperLINK was an Amateur Radio repeater linking system linking together 2 meter repeaters located along Interstate 94 from the Western Border of North Dakota, through Minnesota, and into Wisconsin.
+It also had links extending north to Winnipeg, Canada.

+SuperLINK is reportedly no longer operational.

-## 10M Beacon---Deactivated {#10m-beacon}
+### 10M Beacon---Deactivated {#10m-beacon}

 The W0ILO 10 meter propagation beacon, previously operating on 28286.5 KHz, was deactivated on April 7, 2018.